-O’Neal has written eighteen plays, a musical comedy, and a substantial body of poetry and essays.
-He has numerous credits as an actor and has toured widely in the character of Junebug Jabbo Jones, a mythic figure who symbolizes the wisdom of common people, which was created by people involved in SNCC.
-O’Neal has been a leader in the field of artists working in community and for social justice.
+O’Neal wrote eighteen plays, a musical comedy, and a substantial body of poetry and essays.
+He had numerous credits as an actor and toured widely in the character of Junebug Jabbo Jones, a mythic figure who symbolizes the wisdom of common people, which was created by people involved in SNCC.
+O’Neal was a leader in the field of artists working in community and for social justice.
 His ColorLine Project, a multi-year story collecting and performance event about the Civil Rights Movement, received the prestigious Ford Foundation’s Leadership for a Changing World Award.

-Throughout his career, O’Neal has published essays and plays in numerous books, magazines, and journals.
-His works have been published in Southern Exposure, The Black Scholar, Tulane Drama Review, Black World, Plays from the Southern Theater, Yale Theatre, and The Black Aesthetic.
+Throughout his career, O’Neal published essays and plays in numerous books, magazines, and journals.
+His works were published in Southern Exposure, The Black Scholar, Tulane Drama Review, Black World, Plays from the Southern Theater, Yale Theatre, and The Black Aesthetic.
 His poetry has been published in New Black Poetry.